lugia19/sd-embeds-stuff/README.md

 This repo contains all the embeddings I've made, in additon to a python script that's a gallery-dl/czkawka-cli wrapper meant to make training more streamlined.

-# I don't care about making my own, just tell me how I can use premade ones.
+# Okay but how do I use existing embeddings?

 Step 1
 ------